learn-co-students/ds-test-2/README.md

             bbox_inches="tight")
 --->

-### 3. Pick the best ROC curve and explain your choice.
+### 3. Pick the best ROC curve from this graph and explain your choice.
+After picking your choice, explain how the ROC curve is constructed (not in terms of code, but in terms of theory).

 *Note: each ROC curve represents one model, each labeled with the feature(s) inside each model*.

 ![many roc](visuals/many_roc.png)

-// your answer here //
+The best ROC curve in this graph is for the one that contains all features (the pink one).
+This is because it has the largest area under the curve.
+The ROC curve is created by obtaining the ratio of the True Positive Rate to the False Positive Rate over all thresholds of a classification model.

 <!---
 # sorting by 'Purchased' and then dropping the last 130 records